woocommerce/woocommerce-admin/docs/woocommerce.com/analytics-categories-report.md

 The Categories Report provides insight about the product categories of your store.

-By default, the Categories report is sorted by number of `Items Sold` by category descending.
+By default, the Categories report is sorted by number of `Items sold` by category descending.

 ![Category Filter](images/analytics-categories-report.png)